Class of 2015

 In 2007, Mary Giddings Dunlap took a position as a Communications Specialist with Fluor Daniel in Greenville.
 She says, “The job basically entails me doing the layout and design (AND WRITING) for the employee publication each month!
 I will be the assistant to the Editor of the publication, meanwhile traveling to do interviews with various employees of the company.”
 In 2015, Mary became the Marketing Lead at Fluor.

-In June 2009, Jacky Gypin (creative writing minor) went back to Italy, where she taught for a month at an English language summer camp.
+In June 2009, Jacky Gypin went back to Italy, where she taught for a month at an English language summer camp.
 In July, she headed to Greece, where she worked as an au pair for a six-year-old boy.
 Jacky worked at an English Language School, called California School of Languages, in Santa Monica as the housing and admissions coordinator.
 In her spare time, she also became a full blown TV star, beginning with The Ellen DeGeneres Show(watch Jacky in Ellen’s game Who Dat? here).
 Jacky’s also been seen in the audiences of American Idol, Dancing with the Stars, and Jimmy Kimmel Live!
 Currently, Jacky teaches English/ESL at at YBM Preschool Academy in South Korea until 2015.
 After a short stay in the States, Jacky returns to Korea in August 2015 to begin teaching at Apguijeong 1 PSA.

 Class of 2006

 In 2008, Laura Knowles Cavanaugh received her MA in Theology from Fuller Theological Seminary in Pasadena, CA, and she also worked as the Managing Editor for the Fuller Writing Center.
 Currently, she writes the Holistic Body Theology blog and is the office manager at Neurobehavior Services in Pasadena, CA.

 Class of 2005